 Craig Biddle on Common Mistakes about Ethics

-I interviewed Craig Biddle on "Common Mistakes about Ethics" on Philosophy in Action Radio on Wednesday, 10 October 2012.
-Listen to or download the podcast below.
+I interviewed Craig Biddle on "Common Mistakes about Ethics" on 10 October 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 What are some of the most common mistakes that people make in thinking about ethics?
 Craig Biddle explained people's wrong ideas about ethics, including ethics of duty, pragmatism, religious ethics, collectivism, and more.